 4. Get plenty of calcium in your diet.

-Studies show that women suffering from pre-menstrual-syndrome have low levels of it in the blood.
+Studies show that women suffering from pre-menstrual-syndrome have low levels in their blood.

 Milk products, as well as broccoli, white beans and kale, are high in calcium.

 Research has also proven that women have low levels in the blood during pre-menstrual-syndrome.